s8sato/kyodoku/docs/setup_discord.md

 3. Fill in the required variables:
    - `DISCORD_TOKEN=` — paste the bot token from step 1.
    - `APPLICATION_ID=` — paste the application ID from step 1.
    - `ALLOWED_GUILD_IDS=` — a comma-separated list of Discord server IDs where the bot is allowed to stay.
-The bot will immedi ately leave any guild not listed here.
-If you leave this empty, the bot will exit every guild, including ones you invite it to
+The bot will immediately leave any guild not listed here.
+If you leave this empty, the bot will exit every guild, including ones you invite it to.
-.
      - To copy a server ID, enable **Developer Mode** in Discord user settings → **Advanced**, then right-click the server name in the sidebar and choose **Copy Server ID**.
+   - `TEXT_CHANNEL_CATEGORY_ID=` — optional.
+When set, new ISBN text threads are created inside this category.
+   - `VOICE_CHANNEL_CATEGORY_ID=` — optional.
+When set, ISBN voice channels are created inside this category.
    - Leave the PostgreSQL and Redis connection strings as their defaults unless you are running external services.
 4. Save the file.
 The bot container will read these values on startup.